 Continue the Dream for Academic Excellence Scholarship

-The application generally opens in the Fall semester, so please check back in the Fall to not miss out on this opportunity!
+The application generally opens in the Fall semester, so please don’t miss this important scholarship opportunity!

 Additional External Resources

 Within the AcademicWorks database, there are a variety of external scholarships to search through.
 Once you have researched these opportunities, be sure to check other scholarship opportunities with the following organizations:

 - Immigrants Rising: https://immigrantsrising.org/

 Tax Filing and 1098-T